Skip to content

 Google Cloud's various Load Balancer options have their own configuration options too.

-Finally, if you need to invoke a function for longer than one of your infrastructure components allows, then you should use an asynchronous invocation, which in OpenFaaS Standard can also be retried if it fails, and scaled out to massive concurrency.
+Finally, if you need to invoke a function for longer than one of your infrastructure components allows, then you should use an asynchronous invocation.
+Asynchronous function invocations bypass these components because they are eventually invoked from the queue-worker, not the Internet.
+The queue-worker for OpenFaaS Standard will also retry invocations if required.

 Further support